TadaaLiia/Catan/README.md

 	- <img src="pics/distancerule_2.PNG" width="200">
 ### Turn Overview
 Player 1 begins.
-- **roll dice for resource production:** sum of the dice determines which terrain hexes produce resources for adjacent buildings (1 resource card per village, 2 ressource cards per city)
+- **roll dice for resource production:** sum of the dice determines which terrain hexes produce resources for adjacent buildings (1 resource card per village, 2 resource cards per city)
 - **trade**
 	- with other players
 	- 4:1 with the bank: 4 identical resource card back in their stack, take any 1 resource card of your choice